-COPYRIGHT NOTICE — This audit manual is intended for internal use.
-It may be reproduced and distributed (in print and electronic format) only for OAG employees and provincial auditors general, the Auditor General of Bermuda, and their respective audit staff.
-This manual cannot be distributed to or reproduced by third parties without prior written permission from the Copyright Coordinator for the Office of the Auditor General of Canada.
-This includes email, fax, mail, hand delivery or use of any other method of distribution or reproduction.
-CPA Canada Handbook sections and excerpts are reproduced herein for your non-commercial use with the permission of the Canadian Institute of Chartered Accountants (the “CICA”).
-They may not be modified, copied, or distributed in any form, as this would infringe CPA Canada’s copyright.
+COPYRIGHT NOTICE — This document is intended for internal use.
+It cannot be distributed to or reproduced by third parties without prior written permission from the Copyright Coordinator for the Office of the Auditor General of Canada.
+This includes email, fax, mail and hand delivery, or use of any other method of distribution or reproduction.
+CPA Canada Handbook sections and excerpts are reproduced herein for your non-commercial use with the permission of The Chartered Professional Accountants of Canada (“CPA Canada”).
+These may not be modified, copied or distributed in any form as this would infringe CPA Canada’s copyright.
 Reproduced, with permission, from the CPA Canada Handbook, The Chartered Professional Accountants of Canada, Toronto, Canada.

-The objective of this Performance Audit Manual is to provide auditors at all levels with information on the conceptual foundation of audits, as well as an overview of how audits should be selected, planned, conducted, and reported.
+The objective of this Direct Engagement Manual is to provide auditors at all levels with information on the conceptual foundation of audits, as well as an overview of how audits should be selected, planned, conducted, and reported.

-- policies at the Office of the Auditor General; and
+- policies at the Office of the Auditor General (OAG); and

 - guidance on how to apply the standards and policies.

-CICA assurance standards.
-Within the Office, auditors have access to the performance audit manual which includes the relevant CICA standards, word-for-word in each section.
+CPA Canada assurance standards.
 Compliance with these standards is required.
-The exact wording has been included to make the link to Office methodology explicit, and to help performance auditors understand why certain processes must be followed.
+The standards are included to help auditors understand why certain processes must be followed.

 Guidance.
-The guidance in the manual explains how mandatory standards and policies are applied to the performance audit practice,and includes links to more detailed guidance and tools available on the Office's Intranet.
-The guidance sets out the practices used by the Office to ensure compliance with the standards and policies.
-The manual should be used in conjunction with TeamMate, the Office's electronic tool for documenting audit work.
+The guidance in the manual explains how standards and policies apply to the Direct Engagement practice.
+The guidance sets out the steps and procedures to facilitate compliance with the standards and policies.
+The manual should be used in conjunction with TeamMate, the OAG’s electronic tool for documenting audit work.

 TeamMate.
-TeamMate contains detailed procedures and the templates to be used for each step of an audit.
+TeamMate contains detailed procedures and templates for each step of an audit.
 Links are provided from TeamMate to the manual (referred to as “OAG Audit” and a section number) wherever appropriate.
-Since documentation is a key part of complying with the CICA standards, procedures in TeamMate must be followed, unless otherwise indicated.
+Since documentation is a key part of complying with the CPA Canada standards, procedures in TeamMate must be followed, unless otherwise indicated.

-The manual has the same look and feel as the annual audit and special examination manuals, making it easier for auditors to work on the three different product lines.
-The manual also incorporates the elements of the Office's new system of quality control, which is designed to be compliant with the Canadian Standard on Quality Control 1 (CSQC1) and with CICA 5030.
+The Direct Engagement Manual incorporates the OAG’s system of quality control, which is designed to be compliant with the Canadian Standard on Quality Control 1 (CSQC1) and with CSAE 3001.

-Section 100 provides an overview of performance auditing at the Office.
+Section 100 provides an overview of Direct Engagement at the OAG.

-Section 2000 addresses overall engagement management considerations, including managing an audit as a project, the importance of selecting significant areas to audit, and initial and ongoing communication with the entity, access to information, and the consultations that need to occur during the course of an audit.
+Section 2000 addresses overall engagement management considerations, including managing an audit as a project, the importance of selecting significant areas to audit, communication with the entity, access to information, and the consultations that need to occur during the course of an audit.

-Section 3000 sets out the initial engagement considerations, and explains the terms under which the Office undertakes an audit, preconditions for a direct engagement, auditor independence, and the roles of the engagement leader, team members, internal specialists, and the quality reviewer.
-Most of this material is applicable to all product lines.
+Section 3000 sets out the initial engagement considerations and explains the terms under which the OAG undertakes an audit, preconditions for a direct engagement, auditor independence, and the roles of the engagement leader, team members, internal specialists, and the quality reviewer.

-Section 7000 covers the examination phase for performance audits, including the initial drafting of the audit report in the form of a chapter.
+Section 7000 covers the examination phase of direct engagements, including the initial drafting of the audit report, and its substantiation.